 You do not need to earn your place in the world of sound, any more than you needed to earn the right to speak.

-The experience of a teacher or leader who didn’t listen, who controlled the musical experience, or who ignored creativity in favor of strict technique, may have contributed to the disconnection and sense of not mattering as a musical being.
+The experience of an instructor who didn’t choose to, or perhaps didn't know how to listen, who controlled the musical experience, who ignored creativity in favor of strict technique... disconnection and a sense of not mattering as a musical being is a common result.

 - “She wouldn’t let me improvise, or veer from the book.
 When I tried, I was corrected or ignored.”